dart-archive/angular.dart/DEVELOPER.md

 ```
 **Note**: the `$CHROME_CANARY_BIN` environment variable is used by karma to run your tests
 in dartium instead of chromium.
 If you don't do this, the dart2js compile will make the tests
-run extreamly slow since it has to wait for a full js compile each time.
+run extremely slow since it has to wait for a full js compile each time.

 You should also add the Dart SDK `bin` directory to your path and/or define `DART_SDK`; e.g.